 Skills you will learn:

-History is not static and it is incomprehensible without context.
-Historical context is important for comparison, causality, continuity, and change over time.
-This skill helps students analyze a historical context and enables them to develop thoughtful arguments.
+Contextualization: History is not static, and it is incomprehensible without context.
+Historical context is important for comparison, causality, and continuity and change over time.
+This skill helps you analyze a historical context and enables you to develop thoughtful arguments.

 Skills you will learn: